 - Free Weekly Sound Bites Newsletter for the latest nutrition tips, articles, videos and recipes by the Dietitians on our team

 3. Optimize Your Benefits Plan for the Best Credible Nutrition Services

 Check your insurance plan and chat with your benefits consultant to ensure your employees have access to the most reliable nutrition expertise.
 Registered Dietitians (RD’s) are university trained and the only nutrition practitioners that are licensed and regulated (held to ethical standards of practice).

-Titles such as Registered Holistic Nutritionist, Certified Nutritional Practitioner, RONP, RNCP, ROHP, RHN, CNP are not the same as a Registered Dietitian and do not indicate the person is a provincially regulated health professional.
+Titles such as Registered Holistic Nutritionist, Certified Nutritional Practitioner, RONP, RNCP, ROHP, RHN, and CNP are not the same as a Registered Dietitian and do not indicate the person is a provincially regulated health professional.
 These are often used by those who have completed much less intensive privately owned training programs that vary in length and rigor.

 To ensure your employees have access to regulated nutrition experts check your insurance plan and chat with your benefits provider to ensure Dietitians are listed under your benefit plan.
 Employees can be sure they are hiring a Registered Dietitian by looking for RD or PDt (DtP in French) behind their name.
-Dietitian is a protected title, just like physician, nurse and pharmacist.
+Dietitian is a protected title, just like physician, nurse, and pharmacist.

 For more information on optimizing your benefit plans check out these resources from Dietitians of Canada here.